Complaints and concerns raising

 Raising concerns at The Development Fund

-The Development Fund encourages everyone to report suspicions of unethical or illegal behaviour.
+The Development Fund encourages everyone to raise concerns of corruption, unethical or illegal behaviour.
+It is important that illegal or unethical conditions are uncovered quickly.
 Sanctions or reprisals against individuals who report such suspicions are not permitted.

 How to raise concerns at The Development Fund

-Send a written complaint to our complaints committee
+Send a written complaint electronically

 Phone: +47 23 10 96 00 – ask to speak with the Secretary General